McCann (surname)

-McCann is an Irish surname derived from Mac Cana, meaning "son of Cana".
-The Irish personal name Cana literally means "wolf cub", and was a term for a young warrior.
+McCann or MacCan is an Irish surname.
+It is derived from the Gaelic Mac Cana meaning "son of Cana".
+The Irish given name Cana literally means "cub", specifically alluding to a "wolf cub" (i.e. a young warrior).
 The Mac Cana were a Gaelic Irish clan who held the lands of Clancann and Clanbrassil, together known as Oneilland, in what is now northern County Armagh.
 The surname is strongly associated with that part of Ulster.